SESYNC-ci/ci-spring2016/Lessons/shiny.md

 Shiny extensions
 ----------------

 There are many ways to enhance and extend the functionality and sophistication of Shiny apps using existing tools and platforms.
-Javascript visualizations can be used in RShiny with a framework called **htmlwidgets**, which lets you access powerful features of tools like Leaflet, Plot.ly, and d3 within R. Since these frameworks are bridges to, or wrappers, for the original libraries and packages that may have been written in another programming language, deploying them requires becoming familiar with the logic and structure of the output objects being created.
-The [Leaflet package for R](https://rstudio.github.io/leaflet/) is well-integrated with other R packages like Shiny and sp however it is also useful to refer to the more extensive documentation of the [JavaScript library](http://leafletjs.com/reference.html).
+Javascript visualizations can be used in RShiny with a framework called **htmlwidgets**, which lets you access powerful features of tools like Leaflet, [plot.ly](https://plot.ly/r/shiny-tutorial/#plotly-graphs-in-shiny), and d3 within R. Since these frameworks are bridges to, or wrappers, for the original libraries and packages that may have been written in another programming language, deploying them requires becoming familiar with the logic and structure of the output objects being created.
+The [Leaflet package for R](https://rstudio.github.io/leaflet/) is well-integrated with other R packages like Shiny and sp however it is also useful to refer to the more extensive documentation of its [JavaScript library](http://leafletjs.com/reference.html).

+-   shinyjs: Enhance user experience in Shiny apps using JavaScript functions without knowing JavaScript
+-   ggvis: Similar to ggplot2, but the plots are focused on being web-based and are more interactive

 ### Leaflet